carolus4/carolus4.github.io/_posts/2025-06-25-Positioning.md

 ---

 Post Image upscaled with ChatGPT, based on: _More cookie, more happy.
-Walmart display_.
-Theresa Robison on[Pinterest](https://uk.pinterest.com/pin/107804984815231646/)
+Walmart display_, Theresa Robison on [Pinterest](https://uk.pinterest.com/pin/107804984815231646/)